 Blue light glasses can truly be for anybody.
-You don’t have to fall within a certain group of people to wear them, nor will blue light blocking glasses have a negative effect on you if you don’t consume much screen time.
+You don’t have to fall within a certain group of people to wear them, nor will blue light filtering glasses have a negative effect on you if you don’t consume much screen time.

 If you’re still wondering do I need blue light glasses?, there are a few ways to determine if you would really benefit from a pair.
 Mainly, if you fall under one of more of these categories:

 They spend a lot of time looking at a screen